-(a) Tuition shall not be paid from public funds to any independent elementary or secondary school in Vermont unless the school satisfies the requirements in SBE Rule 2227 and Rule 2229.
-Notwithstanding this prohibition, tuition may be paid from public funds in cases where: Board that it shall enroll any student with an individualized education program who requires special education services and who is placed in the approved independent school as an appropriate placement and least restrictive environment for the student by the student's IEP team or by the LEA, unless: for any Vermont child who has been determined eligible for special education unless:
+(a) Tuition shall not be paid from public funds to any independent elementary or secondary school in Vermont unless the school satisfies the requirements in SBE Rule 2226 (Application), SBE Rule 2227 (Approval), and SBE Rule 2229 (Approval to Receive Public Tuition, Special Education Tuition).
+Notwithstanding this prohibition, tuition may be paid from public funds in cases where: for any Vermont child who has been determined eligible for special education unless:

-- (a) The school is approved for special education purposes pursuant to Rule 2228 et seq.; - (b)(a) (ab) There is an order from a court or from a due process hearing pursuant to SBE Rule 2365.1.6 requiring such payment-, or - (c)(b) (bc) The CommissionerSecretary has approved an exception for a placement in an independent school pursuant to SBE Rule 2228.2(2)2230.1.
+(a) (a) The school is approved for special education purposes pursuant to Rule 2228 et seq.;

+- (b)(a) (ab) There is an order from a court or from a due process hearing pursuant to SBE Rule 2365.1.6 requiring such payment-, or - (c)(b) (bc) The CommissionerSecretary has approved an exception for a placement in an independent school pursuant to SBE Rule 2228.2(2)2230.1.